 Access to urban biodiversity is also becoming increasingly important to human health and wellbeing as cities continue to grow.
 See Built environment and health.

-Air pollution, in particular fine airborne particles (particulate matter) known as PM2.5 can have both long-term and short-term adverse impacts on human health (AIHW 2011).
+Air pollution, in particular fine airborne particles (particulate matter) known as PM2.5 can have short-term adverse impacts on human health; more research into potential longer-term impacts of PM2.5 from bushfire smoke is needed.
 These particulates can decrease lung function, increase respiratory symptoms, chronic obstructive pulmonary disease, cardiovascular and cardiopulmonary disease and mortality (Pope & Dockery 2006), and decrease life expectancy (Pope et al. 2009).
 In 2013, the International Agency for Research on Cancer classified outdoor air pollution as a human carcinogen (Jackson et al. 2016).

 In 2015, nearly 2,600 (1.6%) deaths and 0.8% of the burden of disease in Australia was attributed to PM2.5 air pollution (AIHW 2019a).